Shatel: Jays find a star, Huskers watch one fall in unconventional Creighton-Nebraska game

 If there was any good news, it’s that it happened on Nov.
 16. There’s no timetable for McGowens’ return.
 But a good guess would be early Big Ten season.

 Hoiberg’s young Huskers are going to have to grow up without Trey McGowens.
 And they’re going to have to grow up fast.
-There’s some salty opponents ahead who won’t be sympathetic.
+There are some salty opponents ahead who won’t be sympathetic.

 The education began on Tuesday night.
 NU led 5-1 and had all the loud noises going early.
 But then the kids started falling into early bad habits.
 Like losing their men on Creighton’s transition.